 - Campus maps

-- Name tags and time sheets for Class Assistants
+- Name tags for Class Assistants

 - Final programs and class schedules

 - Instructions/rules for Attendance Trophy